January 22, 2026 & April 30, 2026|Virtual Workshop | 9:30 AM - 2:30 PM (PT)

 REGISTER NOWAt CSLX, we always say that community schools work is developmental work–but what does that really mean?
 It means that the work takes root, shifts and grows over time, but only with the right conditions, people, and mindsets in place.
-The Community Schools Implementation Series is a three-session arc aimed at providing both new and more experienced community school practitioners with a foundational understanding of how community school development is, at its heart, transformative work.
+The Community Schools Implementation Series is aimed at providing both new and more experienced community school practitioners with a foundational understanding of how community school development is, at its heart, transformative work.

 The Community School Implementation Series is designed for community school practitioners at the Maturing and Transforming stages of their development.
 Among other topics, participants will talk through the outcomes of community school development, how to measure those outcomes, and how to sustain and grow the work over time.